Wales: Flora and fauna

 Wales's wildlife is typical of Britain with several distinctions.
 Because of its long coastline, Wales hosts a variety of seabirds.
 The coasts and surrounding islands are home to colonies of gannets, Manx shearwater, puffins, kittiwakes, shags and razorbills.
 In comparison, with 60 per cent of Wales above the 150m contour, the country also supports a variety of upland-habitat birds, including raven and ring ouzel.
 Birds of prey include the merlin, hen harrier and the red kite, a national symbol of Welsh wildlife.
 In total, more than 200 different species of bird have been seen at the RSPB reserve at Conwy, including seasonal visitors.
 Larger mammals, including brown bears, wolves and wildcats, died out during the Norman period.
 Today, mammals include shrews, voles, badgers, otters, stoats, weasels, hedgehogs and fifteen species of bat.
 Two species of small rodent, the yellow-necked mouse and the dormouse, are of special Welsh note being found at the historically undisturbed border area.
 The pine marten, which has been sighted occasionally, has been reintroduced in parts of Wales since 2015, having previously not been officially recorded since the 1950s.
 The polecat was nearly driven to extinction in Britain, but hung on in Wales and is now rapidly spreading.
 Feral goats can be found in Snowdonia.
 In March 2021, Natural Resources Wales (NRW) granted a licence to release up to six beavers in the Dyfi Valley, the first official beaver release in Wales.

 Believed to be home to some of Wales's rarest land invertebrates, some 2,500 disused coal tips are the subject of study by the Welsh Government; the tips are home to a wide variety of other wildlife.

-The waters of south-west Wales of Gower, Pembrokeshire and Cardigan Bay attract marine animals, including basking sharks, Atlantic grey seals, leatherback turtles, dolphins, porpoises, jellyfish, crabs and lobsters.
+The waters of south-west Wales of Gower, Pembrokeshire, and Cardigan Bay attract marine animals, including basking sharks, Atlantic grey seals, leatherback turtles, dolphins, porpoises, jellyfish, crabs and lobsters.
 Pembrokeshire and Ceredigion, in particular, are recognised as an area of international importance for bottlenose dolphins, and New Quay has the only summer residence of bottlenose dolphins in the whole of the UK.
-Freshwater fish of note include char, eel, salmon, shad, sparling and Arctic char, while the gwyniad is unique to Wales, found only in Bala Lake.
+Freshwater fish of note include char, eel, salmon, shad, sparling and Arctic char, while the gwyniad is unique to Wales, found only in Llyn Tegid (Bala Lake).
 Wales is known for its shellfish, including cockles, limpet, mussels and periwinkles.
 Herring, mackerel and hake are the more common of the country's marine fish.
 The north facing high grounds of Snowdonia support a relict pre-glacial flora including the iconic Snowdon lily – Gagea serotina – and other alpine species such as Saxifraga cespitosa, Saxifraga oppositifolia and Silene acaulis.
 Wales has a number of plant species not found elsewhere in the UK, including the spotted rock-rose Tuberaria guttata on Anglesey and Draba aizoides on the Gower.